The Emperor: Modern RWS Tarot Card Meanings

 In a Spiritual Context

 This can mean a dogmatic and rigid spiritual belief system.
 A corrupt spiritual leader, using spiritual rules to control others, a rebellion against all forms of spiritual discipline.
+Like the Hierophant reversed.

 In Common Spread Positions